Thomas-Amann-IPAustralia/Tripwire/README.md

 ## 📂 Repository Structure

 * `tripwire.py`: The core logic script.
-Handles fetching, cleaning, hashing, and archiving data.
+Handles fetching, cleaning, identifying differences in the source content and generates embeddings to work out content relevance between the change in the source and the IP First Response content.
 * `sources.json`: Configuration file defining *what* to monitor (URLs, priorities, output filenames).
 * `requirements.txt`: Python dependencies required to run the engine.
 * `audit_log.csv`: A change log for every source.
 * `content_archive/`: Directory where normalised updated documents and scrapes are stored.
 * `.github/workflows/tripwire.yml`: GitHub Actions configuration for automated scheduling.
+* `diff_archive`: Contains the diff files from `sources.json` generated using git.
+* `test_fixtures/diffs`: Test fixtures in `diff` format, including scenarios like high relevance, power words, noise and unrelated content.
+* `TESTING_GUIDE.md`: Guide for Stage 3 (relevance gate) testing.
+* `generate_mock_data.py`: Generates 4 dummy website chunks and embeddings for IP First Response, used to test for relevance.
+* `test_stage3.py`: Test suite for Tripwire Stage 3: Semantic analysis and relevance gate.

 ## ⚙️ Configuration